Jackk81524/sweat-social/README.md

 Our mission is to create a social-driven fitness platform that enhances user motivation through community engagement.
 Key features include:

+## Features

+Our application fosters a supportive environment for users to track their fitness journeys, connect with others, and stay motivated towards their goals!

 **Authentication**: Users securely sign in and access the app via Firebase authentication.

 **Workout Logging**: Real-time logging of workouts with intuitive input mechanisms for exercises, sets, and tracking progress.